Form

 Horizon Line determines the perspective from which you observe and it is set at the viewer's eye level.(0:43) —

-Vanishing Point is where all the lines in a set converge and are used to show depth in 3-D spaces.
+Vantage Point is where all the lines in a set converge and are used to show depth in 3-D spaces.
 (0:23) —

 Orthographic Projection is a 2-D representation of something 3-D using orthoganal lines to create depth.
 (0:31) —